I can laugh again: Teresa's story with bipolar depression

 The most common side effects of CAPLYTA include sleepiness, dizziness, nausea, and dry mouth.

 These are not all the possible side effects of CAPLYTA.
 Tell your healthcare provider if you have or have had heart problems or a stroke, high or low blood pressure, diabetes, or high blood sugar, problems with cholesterol, have or have had seizures (convulsions), kidney or liver problems, or a low white blood cell count.
 CAPLYTA may cause fertility problems in females and males.
 You should notify your healthcare provider if you become pregnant or intend to become pregnant while taking CAPLYTA.
 CAPLYTA may cause abnormal involuntary movements and/or withdrawal symptoms in newborn babies exposed to CAPLYTA during the third trimester.
-When taking CAPLYTA, you should not breastfeed.
+Talk to your healthcare provider if you breastfeed or are planning to breastfeed as CAPLYTA passes into breast milk.
 Tell your healthcare provider about all the medicines you're taking.
 CAPLYTA may affect the way other medicines work, and other medicines may affect how CAPLYTA works, causing possible serious side effects.
 Do not start or stop any medicines while taking CAPLYTA without talking to your healthcare provider.
 You are encouraged to report negative side effects of prescription drugs.
 Contact Intra-Cellular Therapies, Inc. at 1-888-611-4824 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Previous on screen text disappears and the screen becomes blue.
 The CAPLYTA logo is in the middle of the screen.
 There is legal language in the bottom left corner and the ITCI logo is in the bottom right corner.